At Least Seven Dead In Car Bombing Near Somalia Stadium - UrduPoint

 "There are casualties, and some vehicles are burning.
 We can see clouds of smoke," he said.

-Other witnesses also reported seeing ambulancing taking away the dead and wounded from the site.
+Other witnesses also reported seeing ambulances taking away the dead and wounded from the site.

 Somalia has suffered near-continuous conflict for almost 30 years, while the internationally-backed government in Mogadishu has been fighting Al-Shabaab Islamic insurgents since 2008.